Application Instructions

 Grade Scale

-It does not need to convert to a 4.0 scale, but should show differentiation between passing scores, and indicate what is a failing score at your institution.
-It should also explain other marks on your transcript, such as Withdrawal, Audit, or Incomplete.
+The scale should show differentiation between passing grades and indicate what a failing grade is.
+It should also explain other marks on your transcript, such as Withdrawal, Audit or Incomplete.
+It need not convert to a 4.0 scale.

 Grade Scale Examples

-Excerpt from Chinese Institution, in Both Chinese and English
+Grade Scale example – Chinese institution in Both Chinese and English (100 pt scale)

-• Please tell us about your motivation for applying to the Artificial Intelligence graduate program or certificate – what do you hope to get out of the experience?
+• Please tell us about your motivation for applying to the Artificial Intelligence graduate program or certificate – what do you hope to get out of the experience and how will it prepare you for your future career plans?

 • If you could apply AI to build anything to solve a significant problem in the world, what problem would you choose to solve and what might you build?